iona-b/blog-posts/Recursion Revealed/README.md

 *photo by [@benji3pr](https://unsplash.com/@benji3pr)*

-### Example of Recursive Functions
+### Examples of Recursive Functions

 #### **Example 1: Recursively Sum Numbers From 1 to n**

-In this example, we're going to look at a function that takes a number, *n*, and returns the sum of all the numbers from 1 to n.
-Here is a possible recursive solution:
+In this example, we'll write a function that takes a number, *n*, and returns the sum of all the numbers from 1 to n:

 ```javascript
 const recursiveSumToN = (n) => {